qwertie/LoycCore/essentials/ambient-service-pattern.md

 Unfortunately, when you create a new thread (or `Task` or `BackgroundWorker`), **the CLR prohibits you from propagating thread-local data from the parent thread to the child thread**.
 In Loyc.Essentials I actually implemented a whole infrastructure to work around this problem.
 This involved [`ThreadEx`](http://ecsharp.net/doc/code/classLoyc_1_1Threading_1_1ThreadEx.html), a wrapper around `Thread`, and [`ThreadLocalVariable<T>`](http://ecsharp.net/doc/code/classLoyc_1_1Threading_1_1ThreadLocalVariable.html), an alternative to `ThreadLocal<T>` that works hand-in-hand with `ThreadEx` to propagate values from parent threads to child threads.
 This approach had a couple of problems, though:

 1. Nowadays most people don't create threads using `Thread`; they use `Task<T>` or `BackgroundWorker`.
-There is no way to force `Task<T>` and `BackgroundWorker` to use `ThreadEx` instead of `Thread`. `ThreadEx.PropagateVariables` can be used as a workaround, but it's a bit tricky to use correctly.
+There is no way to force `Task<T>` and `BackgroundWorker` to use `ThreadEx` instead of `Thread`.
+Sometimes `ThreadEx.PropagateVariables` can be used as a workaround, but it takes some effort to use correctly.
 2. Theoretically, the state of an async task is somehow affiliated with [`ExecutionContext`](https://msdn.microsoft.com/en-us/library/system.threading.executioncontext(v=vs.110).aspx), not with threads, and tasks can (theoretically, but I don't know when or why) migrate between threads.
 Sadly, `ExecutionContext` does not capture thread-local variables and does not support any user-defined data, so if a task jumps between threads there is no way to take thread-local variables along for the ride.

-Due to these crippling limitations of the CLR, the Ambient Service Pattern works poorly in C# programs that juggle a lot of threads.
+Due to this serious limitation of the CLR/BCL, the Ambient Service Pattern works poorly in C# programs that juggle a lot of threads.
+Please [vote for Microsoft to fix this issue](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/17356351-thread-local-variable-inheritance-or-executioncont).

 ### Summary ###